 Congratulations on being admitted to Syracuse Law!
-Please see below for your next steps.

 - Activate your Syracuse University NETID

-- Submit your Seat Deposits by due dates listed on your admissions email
+- Submit your Seat Deposit(s) by due date(s) listed on your admissions email

 - Submit Final Degree-Bearing Transcript by July 1